ETH-NEXUS/smnrp/README.md

 SMNRP_CSP=none
 ```

+## Apply custom configurations

+`SMNRP` also loads `*.conf` files in the directory `/etc/nginx/custom.conf.d`.
+You can bind mount a local directory including your custom configs to `/etc/nginx/custom.conf.d`.

 ## Integration into `docker-compose`

 To integrate `SMNRP` into docker compose to setup a reverse proxy to the application you just need to add the following part into you `docker-compose.yml`: